Best places to stay in Phuket for families

 There are extensive meal choices available in the resort, but our favourite part of staying here was the small village behind the resort.
 With some amazing little Thai restaurants, the usual massage shops, convenience stores and tour operators it meant despite staying at a resort, you are not trapped into resort prices for everything!

-Looking for the ultimate family friendly experience in Thailand then you can’t go wrong with the Holiday Inn Mai Khao.
+The Holiday Inn Mai Khao epitomises family friendly accommodation in every way.
 Located minutes from the airport we opted for a few nights here on arrival to let the kids rest and get over the jet lag.
-We weren’t expecting the grandest of experiences but what this hotel lacks in extravagance it gains in boutique ambience and fantastic value for money.
-This resort has a kids stay and eat for free policy making it a great choice for families.
+What this hotel lacks in extravagance it gains in boutique ambience and fantastic value for money.
+The Holiday Inn resort has a kids stay and eat for free policy making it a great choice for families.

-The pool area is smaller than most in Phuket but really peaceful and pretty.
-The landscaping and gardens are gorgeous and the usual extras can be found such as a gym and spa.
+The pool area is smaller than most in Phuket but really peaceful and pretty and you rarely need to share it with any other guests.
+The landscaping and gardens are gorgeous and there is an excellent gym and day spa on site.

-I was a little worried being so close to the airport but the kids LOVED watching the planes arriving and watching them come in to land.
-The rooms are well insulated for sound so there are no issues with noise in your room.
+I was a little worried about noise being so close to the airport but the kids LOVED watching the planes come in to land and the rooms are all double glazed for sound so there are no issues with noise in your room.

-Best part of all with this resort – family friendly dining.
+Best part of all was the family friendly dining.
 Both the main restaurant and the very relaxing beach bar restaurant were THE MOST accommodating and friendly dining experience with kids.
 The staff bend over backwards to make the kids happy and lots of little touches like kids crockery, cutlery, special menus and activities made meal times enjoyable.

 If you want to be closer to the hustle and bustle of Patong then I recommend the Novotel Phuket Resort.
 A reasonably priced hotel with top notch facilities and rooms, the Novotel sits prettily atop the hill at the northern edge of Patong Beach.
 Still an easy walk into town but far enough away for families to find some quiet.